 Potential red flags for insurers

 Taking a closer look at medical billing helps identify pandemic-related issues that can put patients at risk and negatively impact insurers’ bottom lines.
-The ISO MedSentry team has identified several COVID-19 medical billing scenarios that may demand more detailed examination from insurers.
+The MedSentry team has identified several COVID-19 medical billing scenarios that may demand more detailed examination from insurers.

 Unlisted lab tests